rsachdeva/drive-deposits/README.md

 #### Types-specific crates and their purpose

-The workspace includes several -types suffixed crates that handle domain models, type definitions, business logic and
+The workspace includes several -types suffixed crates that handle domain models, type definitions, business logic, and specific persistence:
-conversions:

 * **drive-deposits-rest-types**: REST API request/response types and validations
 * **drive-deposits-proto-grpc-types**: gRPC protocol buffer generated types
 * **drive-deposits-cal-types**: Core calculation domain models and business logic
 * **drive-deposits-lambda-db-types**: DynamoDB item types and conversions

-This separation provides key benefits:
+This separation provides **Clean Architecture and Maintainability**: Each type crate has a clear, single responsibility.

-1. **Dependency Management**: Keeps dependencies lean by isolating type definitions.
-For example, drive-deposits-rest-types prevents REST-specific dependencies from leaking into other components.

-2. **Clear Boundaries**: Each -types crate establishes clear domain boundaries and ownership of data models.

-3. **Reusability**: Types and conversion logic can be reused across multiple crates without circular dependencies.
-For example, allows in module fashion re-use of drive-deposits-rest-types crates in various crates as required without the actual axum dependency from drive-deposits-rest-gateway-server crate.

-4. **Evolution Flexibility**: While some of these crates could be merged as modules into their consuming crates, the current separation allows evolution of the type system.

-The -types crates represent the current optimal structure based on the system's needs.
-As the codebase evolves, they could be mergedinto modules if tighter coupling provides clear advantages.
+For example,
+drive-deposits-cal-types focuses purely on calculation domain logic while delegating event bridge implementation to drive-deposits-event-source.
+This makes the codebase more maintainable and easier to understand as the system grows.
+Hence, the -types crates represent a mature architectural pattern that scales well as the system evolves.

 #### Naming: why keeping prefix drive-deposits